qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

     - _The administrator can set the restricted area to a rectangle shape by dragging the mouse._ <br/>
         - _When the restricted area setting is completed, the restricted area is displayed as a white bounding box._ <br/>

-    - _Based on the algorithm of Measuring Distance Between Objects, when a person approaches a restricted area, a warning or dangerous message is sent to the administrator._ <br/>
+    - _Based on the algorithm of Measuring Distance Between Objects, when a person approaches a restricted area, a warning or danger message is sent to the administrator._ <br/>
-        - Low-Risk States &nbsp;&nbsp; : &nbsp; The border of the bounding box is displayed in yellow.  <br/>
+        - Low-Risk State &nbsp;&nbsp; : &nbsp; The border of the bounding box is displayed in yellow.  <br/>
-        - High-Risk States &nbsp; : &nbsp; The border of the bounding box is displayed in red. <br/>
+        - High-Risk State &nbsp; : &nbsp; The border of the bounding box is displayed in red. <br/>

     - _Through this, the administrator can proactively block people from entering restricted areas within the port._ <br/><br/><br/>

  - _**Risk of Collision Between Workers**_ <br/><br/>
 <img src="https://github.com/qortmdgh4141/Intelligent_CCTV_for_Port_Safety/blob/main/image/risk_of_collision_between_worker.png?raw=true"  width="1280" height="160"> <br/>

-    - _Based on the algorithm of Measuring Distance Between Objects, if there is a possibility that the safe distance between workers is not secured, a warning or dangerous message is sent to the administrator._ <br/>
+    - _Based on the algorithm of Measuring Distance Between Objects, if there is a possibility that the safe distance between workers is not secured, a warning or danger message is sent to the administrator._ <br/>
-        - _Low-Risk States &nbsp;&nbsp; : &nbsp; The safe distance between workers is displayed in yellow._
+        - _Low-Risk State &nbsp;&nbsp; : &nbsp; The safe distance between workers is displayed in yellow._
-        - _High-Risk States &nbsp; : &nbsp; The safe distance between workers is displayed in red._  <br/>
+        - _High-Risk State &nbsp; : &nbsp; The safe distance between workers is displayed in red._  <br/>

     - _Through this, the administrator can prevent collision accidents caused by the failure of workers to secure a safe distance in a dense space._ <br/><br/><br/>